ome/ansible-role-postgresql/README.md

 Install upstream PostgreSQL server.

 Optionally creates users and databases.
-If you wish to use your distributions packages do not use this role.
+If you wish to use your distribution's packages then do not use this role.

 Role Variables